-- 38.(1) An employee may only be dismissed in accordance with the Labour Relations Act. - (2) Any employee may resign from employment by giving the prescribed period of notice. - (3)(a) If an employee is absent from duty without notice to, or permission of, the relevant authority for 10 consecutive working days, the employee's employment terminates automatically with effect from the day immediately following the last day of attendance. - (b) If after the expiry of that period the employee reports for duty, the relevant authority may, on good cause shown by the employee, reinstate or re-employ the employee. - (c) If the relevant authority does not reinstate or re-employ the employee, the refusal is regarded as a dismissal for purposes of section 186(1) of the Labour Relations Act and, for this purpose, the date of dismissal is the date of the automatic termination. - (d) If so reinstated, the period of absence from official duty must be dealt with in terms of the applicable leave provisions for that employee and the period of absence not covered by those leave provisions must be regarded as leave without pay. - (4) When a chairperson of a disciplinary hearing pronounces a sanction in respect of an employee of a national or provincial institution found guilty of misconduct, the following persons must give effect to the sanction: - (i) In the case of a head of department, the relevant executive authority; and - (ii) in the case of any other employee, the relevant head. - (b) Where an employee of a national or provincial institution may lodge an internal appeal provided for in a collective agreement or in a determination in terms of section 15(5), a sanction referred to in paragraph (a) may only be given effect to- - (a) if an internal appeal is lodged, after the appeal authority has confirmed the sanction pronounced by the chairperson of a disciplinary hearing; or

-- (b) if no internal appeal is lodged, after the expiry of the period within which the appeal must have been lodged. - (5) The power to dismiss an employee of a municipal institution vests in the relevant Municipal Council.
+- 25 - 38.
+(1) An employee may only be dismissed in accordance with the Labour Relations Act. - (2) Any employee may resign from employment by giving the prescribed period of notice. - (3) (a) If an employee is absent from duty without notice to, or permission of, the 30 relevant authority for 10 consecutive working days, the employee's employment terminates automatically with effect from the day immediately following the last day of attendance. - (b) If after the expiry of that period the employee reports for duty, the relevant authority may, on good cause shown by the employee, reinstate or re-employ the 35 employee. - (c) If the relevant authority does not reinstate or re-employ the employee, the refusal is regarded as a dismissal for purposes of section 186(1) of the Labour Relations Act and, for this purpose, the date of dismissal is the date of the automatic termination. - (d) If so reinstated, the period of absence from official duty must be dealt with in terms 40 of the applicable leave provisions for that employee and the period of absence not covered by those leave provisions must be regarded as leave without pay. - (4) (a) When a chairperson of a disciplinary hearing pronounces a sanction in respect of an employee of a national or provincial institution found guilty of misconduct, the person vested by section 13(6) or 21(1) with the power to dismiss the employee must 45 give effect to the sanction. - (b) Where an employee of a national or provincial institution may lodge an internal appeal provided for in a collective agreement or in a determination in terms of section 15(2), a sanction referred to in paragraph (a) may only be given effect to- - (i) if an internal appeal is lodged, after the appeal authority has confirmed the 50 sanction pronounced by the chairperson of a disciplinary hearing; or - (ii) if no internal appeal is lodged, after the expiry of the period within which the appeal must have been lodged.